gearjosh/echoecho/README.md

-# vanilla_js_template
+# Echo Echo Recording
-## a vanilla js website template
+## a website

-A basic website template including jQuery and jQueryUI
+A website for Echo Echo Recording in Portland, Oregon, USA